sasi20032003/EOGAME/README.md

-Liqve view of the Work : https://eogame.vercel.app/
+Live view of the Work : https://eogame.vercel.app/

 "Even Odd" game using HTML, CSS, and JavaScript: